yicheng4/collabs-user-study-version/README.md

 `cd` into the checkpoint folders
 `$ npm run dev`
 `$ npm start`
 Open the website shown in the command line.
-You can test it in multiple tabs/windows to see if you can collaboratively launch it.
+You can test it in multiple tabs/windows to see if you can use it collabortively.
 ### Clean up (Optional)
 If you'd like to clean up the packages:
 `cd` into the checkpoint folders